digitaldreams/data-converter/README.md

 ##Uses

-//Example 01
+Example 01

 ```php
 $fileManager = new \DataConverter\FileExcel();
 ```
-// A lot of other configuration like you can define from which row you like to read and how many row it will be read.
-Also you can // //append data to file.
+ A lot of other configuration like you can define from which row you like to read and how many row it will be read.
+Also you can append data to file.

 ```php